 With the increased availability of next-generation sequencing, oncologists are starting to incorporate genomic profiling into routine care of cancer patients.
 If a genomic alteration is identified during profiling, it could help guide the choice of therapy and improve treatment outcomes.
-This study will examine the anti-tumor activity of two FDA-approved therapies to treat patients who were previously profiled with next-generation sequencing technology and who failed first-line treatment for one of the following tumor types: non-small cell lung cancers; urothelial cancer; non-colon gastrointestinal cancers, and upper aerodigestive tract cancer.
+This study will examine the anti-tumor activity of selected commercially available molecularly matched targeted therapies in patients who have failed first-line treatment for one of the following tumor types: non-small cell lung cancers; urothelial cancer; non-colon gastrointestinal cancers, and upper aerodigestive tract cancer.

-This pilot study will evaluate preliminary antitumor activity of two FDA-approved targeted
+This four-arm pilot phase II study will evaluate the preliminary antitumor activity of

-available, for one of the following four tumor types:
+failed first line treatment for one of the following tumor types:

 1. non-small cell lung cancer,

 2. urothelial carcinoma,

 4. upper aerodigestive tract cancers (lip, tongue, salivary glands, gum, mouth, oral

 cavity, tonsils, oropharynx, nasopharynx, nasal cavity, sinus, and larynx tumors).

 Approximately 160 patients (40 per tumour type) are planned for enrollment.
 Consideration for

 enrollment will be based on results from profiling with next-generation sequencing technology